~12 min read

 Three parts, one complete foundation

-• Time intelligence returns tables.
-DATEADD, SAMEPERIODLASTYEAR, and friends return date tables that CALCULATE uses as filters -- not scalar values.
+DATEADD, SAMEPERIODLASTYEAR, and friends return date tables that CALCULATE uses as filters, not scalar values.

-• Variables capture context at definition.
 Write once, reuse many times.
-The value is frozen when VAR is declared, not when it's referenced.
+The value is frozen when VAR is declared, not when it is referenced.

-• Calculation groups eliminate duplication.
-One calc group with items (YTD, PY, YoY%) replaces dozens of nearly-identical measures.
+One calc group with items (YTD, PY, YoY%) replaces dozens of nearly identical measures.

-• Push work to the Storage Engine.
-Simple aggregations on star schema = parallelized and fast.
-Complex DAX = single-threaded Formula Engine.
+Simple aggregations on star schema are parallelized and fast.
+Complex DAX runs single-threaded in the Formula Engine.

-• These patterns build on context.
-Every technique here -- time intel, variables, relationships, calc groups -- relies on the filter context and CALCULATE foundations from Parts 1 and 2.
+Every technique here (time intel, variables, relationships, calc groups) relies on the filter context and CALCULATE foundations from Parts 1 and 2.

 Tools for the Next Step